Getting A Job At The BBC

 You will begin the application process by building a career profile in the BBC careers hub.
 This is where you will search and apply for jobs, and track your application process.

 Your career profile is your first chance to prove why you are a good fit for the position, so make sure you showcase your relevant skills and experience.
 You will be able to upload your CV, which should be up to date, and tailored to the requirements of the role, as outlined in the job description.
-You can upload more than one CV if you want to highlight different skills and experience.
+You can upload more than one CV if you want to highlight different skills and experiences.

 The career profile will also let you add examples of your work, which is particularly important for creative roles, such as UX design.